vertica/VerticaPy/docs/source/user_guide_introduction_best_practices.rst

 Use the help function
 ----------------------

-For a quick and convenient way to view information about an object or function, use the `help()` function:
+For a quick and convenient way to view information about an object or function, use the :py:func:`help` function:

 .. ipython:: python